alexei-led/vertical-workload-autoscaler/sop/controller.md

 - [ ] Implement functions to:
   - [ ] Fetch VPA objects
   - [ ] Parse VPA recommendations
+  - [ ] Watch for VPA recommendation updates

 ### 2.2.
 Resource Calculation and Update Functions

 - [ ] Create `internal/controller/resources.go`
 - [ ] Implement functions to:
-  - [ ] Calculate new resource values based on VPA recommendations
+  - [ ] Calculate new resource values based on VPA recommendations and StepSize configuration
   - [ ] Update resource requirements for target resources

 ### 2.3.
 Update Checker Functions

 - [ ] Create `internal/controller/update_checker.go`
 - [ ] Implement functions to:
-  - [ ] Determine if an update is allowed based on WorkloadAutoscaler configuration
+  - [ ] Determine if an update is allowed based on WorkloadAutoscaler configuration (time windows, grace periods, update frequency)
-  - [ ] Check allowed update windows
+  - [ ] If the update is not allowed, wait and retry (make wait time configurable)
-  - [ ] Check grace periods

 ## 3. Testing